Skip navigation

 • Ultrasound of the heart (echocardiogram)

-The number of cases of this condition in the United States has dropped because doctors are now able to diagnose and correct the defect sooner.
+The number of cases of this condition in the United States has dropped because providers are now able to diagnose and correct the defect sooner.
 Therefore, the problem can be corrected before irreversible damage occurs to the small lung arteries.

 Treatment